EtangDesApplis/private-server/01_nginx-with-private-ca/README.md

 ```
 sudo systemctl status nginx
 ```
-Associate a domain name to IPv4 of the vm
+On host machine (here linux), associate a domain name to IPv4 of the vm
 ```
 echo "192.168.1.X mysite.com" >> /etc/hosts
 ```